jeremychone/rust-simple-fs/README.md

 ## API Changes

+- `0.6.x` (rc for now)
+  - Now use Utf8 by default, std path moved to `..std_path..` naming.
 - `0.5.0`
+  - Internal use camino, utf8path.
   - Reimplementation of the iter_files iterator, supporting absolute path globs out of the base directory.
 - `0.4.0`
   - Update to `notify 8` (should not have any API changes)